prebid/Prebid.js/dev-docs/show-prebid-ads-on-amp-pages.md

 The instructions below try to explain the code in [remote.html](https://github.com/prebid/Prebid.js/tree/master/integrationExamples/gpt/amp/remote.html) in the [AMP integration example in our repo](https://github.com/prebid/Prebid.js/tree/master/integrationExamples/gpt/amp).
 When in doubt, use the AMP example files in the repo as your primary reference.

 The steps below are written to correspond roughly with the order in which you might write the code.
-For each step, we note whether the code should go in the page header or body.

 We recommend reading this side-by-side with [the AMP example files](https://github.com/prebid/Prebid.js/tree/master/integrationExamples/gpt/amp) to see exactly how it's all laid out.

 This file is where the Prebid auction actually runs.

-#### 1. Add the AMP cross-domain iFrame source file (header)
+#### 1. Add the AMP project's async file loader

-In your page's header, add the following JS in a script tag:
+In [remote.html](https://github.com/prebid/Prebid.js/tree/master/integrationExamples/gpt/amp/remote.html), load the `f.js` async file loader from the AMP project.
+This is a standard method for loading

 ```html
 <script>